-- 45. The main recommended actions under this Recommendation address deficiencies in resources and training in the FIU, the DPP, the Magistracy, Customs Division, the Police, the Strategic Services Agency (SSA), TTSEC and CUSU.
-The authorities advised in the a previous follow-up report that the DPP was contemplating establishing a specialist Proceeds of Crime/Money Laundering Unit.
+- 78. The main recommended actions under this Recommendation address deficiencies in resources and training in the FIU, the Director of Public Prosecutions (DPP), the Magistracy, Customs Division, the Police, the Strategic Services Agency (SSA), TTSEC and CUSU.
+The authorities advised in a previous follow-up report that the DPP was contemplating establishing a specialist Proceeds of Crime/Money Laundering Unit.
 A plan had been submitted to the Attorney General and was receiving favorable consideration.
-No additional information on this measure has been submitted. - 46.
+No additional information on this measure was submitted for the last follow-up report or for the present report. - 79.
 It was also indicated in a previous follow-up report that the Financial Investigations Branch (FIB) of the Special Anti-Crime Unit of Trinidad and Tobago (SAUTT) dedicated to money laundering offences was operating with a complement of seven investigators and one manager.
-As part of SAUTT, the FIB had access to the technical and financial resources needed to effectively discharge its functions. - 47.
-With regard to the FIU, it was noted in a previous follow-up report that a Director designate of the FIU had been appointed and staff from the former FIU transferred to the present FIU.
-The FIU had also been relocated to new offices.
-The authorities have advised that since the establishment of the FIU, members of staff have attended the following workshops and training seminars:
+As part of SAUTT, the FIB had access to the technical and financial resources needed to effectively discharge its functions. - 80.
+Due to a change in government, the organizational structure and staffing complement of the FIB was reviewed and a new structure was due to be approved by November 2010.
+At present, the FIB has been transferred to the Trinidad and Tobago Police Force.
+The FIB is currently located at the old SAUTT Headquarters and the resources of the former unit are now being used by the re-established FIB.
+There is currently twenty (20) staff members within the FIB, ten (10) are regular serving officers, eight (8) are special reserve officers and two (2) are civilians.